Sign in if you have a GreatID Account

 £35 per entry

 Staged in the vibrant Salford Quays, this unique 'dock to dock' course is an unforgettable experience in the open water in the city of Manchester.
 The course begins in Dock 9 near The Lowry and MediaCityUK, traverses Mariners Canal and finishes one mile away at Dock 8 beside Helly Hansen Watersports Centre.
-Friends and family can cheer you on throughout your challenge, with waterside spectator access throughout the course.

 The Great Manchester Swim will take place in the Salford Quays.
 The Start Area is near MediaCityUK, Pier 8, Salford Quays, M50 3AZ.
 The Finish Area is outside Salford Watersports Centre, 15 The Quays Salford, Lancashire M50 3SQ.
 (Please note the finish is approximately a 7 minute walk from the start)